 Generally, travel insurance covers a wide range of risks, including medical treatment costs, loss of possessions, delay and curtailment.
 However, beware of the fine print as insurers will expect you to take reasonable care - so for example, if you leave possessions unattended, then they may not be covered if they are lost or stolen.

-Also, beware of boozing on holiday.
-If you are drunk - which is defined as anything over the UK legal limit – your claim will not be covered if, say, you were robbed or hurt.
+Also, beware of drinking heavily on holiday.
+If you are drunk - which is defined as anything over the UK legal limit – and then robbed or hurt, your claim may not be covered if the alcohol contributed to this.

-Finally, if you have exhausted your insurance company’s complaints process and still think you have been treated unfairly you could take your case to the Financial Ombudsman Service (FOS).
+You must first exhaust the insurer’s internal complaints procedure, which has to take less than eight weeks.
+If you still think you have been treated unfairly, you could take your case to the Financial Ombudsman Service (FOS).